cavaok/a3-experiment/public/a3-study/assets/instructions.md

 In this experiment, you will be shown pairs of visualizations side by side.
 Your task is to select the visualization that shows a **stronger relationship** between variables.

-## What is a "Stronger Relationship"?

-A stronger relationship means the variables are more closely connected and predictable from one another.
-Visually:

-- In a **strong relationship**, points or data tend to follow a clear pattern (usually forming a line or curve)
-- In a **weak relationship**, points or data appear more scattered or random

 If you need a reminder of what a strong vs weak relationship looks like check out this demonstration by [Kristoffer Magnusson from R Psychologist](https://rpsychologist.com/correlation/)

 ## Visualization Types